Dooperlzwak/SpeechRNT/frontend/src/store/README.md

 # Session State Management

-This directory contains the Zustand-based state management implementation for the SpeechRNT application.
+This directory contains the Zustand-based state management implementation for the Vocr application.

 ## Overview